Thinkersbluff/dgus-reloaded_klipper/README.md

 2. **Some of the Make Menuconfig files have also been modified, to enable you to build your own klipper.bin file.**
 When Desuuu created his fork, he set it up as a complete modified fork of Klipper, to enable a wide range of users  to build their own klipper.bin file.
 I, on the other hand, am ONLY providing a working DGUS-Reloaded setup for ONE Creality printer family (CR6-MAX and SE.)
 I have therefore already built, tested, and uploaded the klipper.bin files (One for each of the four motherboards designed to work with the CR6 printer).

-You do NOT need to build your own.
+Since I have already built the klipper.bin files for your CR6 printer, you do NOT need to install the modified Klipper that would allow you to build your own.

+If you do NOT install this modified Klipper, though, you will need to manually install the t5uid1 application into the ~klipper/klippy/extras folder on your Klipper host.
+The following section tells you how to do that.

 ## Guidelines for How to Install DGUS-Reloaded with the Latest Klipper
 Rather than install the full modified Klipper from this repository, with DGUS-Reloaded already installed, you can instead follow these instructions to first install the latest Klipper and then add the DGUS-Reloaded functionality.
 That way, Moonraker will automatically maintain your Klipper installation.